michael-hll/command-tube/README.md

 Parameters:
    -f/--file:     The file you want to update.
    -v/--value:    The character value you want to update in the file.
    -n/--number:   The line number you want to update.
+If not provided then append the value to the file.
    -c/--contains: Only update the line if it contains the given characters content.

 Support from version: 2.0.0</pre>